No-Country/s10-13-m-express-next/apiReadme.md

 # API Reference

 All routes are prefixed with `/api/v1`.
+To start the server, run `npm run start:dev` in the /server directory, then navigate to `localhost:3001/api/v1` in your browser.
+Remember run `npm install` in the /server directory before starting the server and create a .env file with the necessary environment variables, you can get the values for the .env file in our Discord server.

 ## Auth API